-Note: the FCRA law only applies to background screenings performed by an outside company.
+Note: The FCRA law only applies to background screenings performed by an outside company.
 It does not apply in situations where the employer conducts in-house Stand Pre-Employment Screenings.

-The Office of Human Resources will maintain records or other information generated by background reviews in confidential files.
+UNH HR will maintain records or other information generated by background reviews in confidential files.
 For those hired, these materials will be maintained in a file separate from the official personnel file.
 For candidates not hired, the records will be maintained for a period of three years.